ARS-UA-RainManSR/gpp-antecedent/README.md

 The flux and environmental data are stored in a `data/` folder in the root directory.
 Please contact [Fangyue Zhang](mailto:fangyuezhang@arizona.edu) for the raw data files.

 In addition to R and RStudio, this repo requires the installation of [JAGS 4.3.1](https://sourceforge.net/projects/mcmc-jags/files/) on your computer.

+## Model formulations
+Models are saved in the `scripts/` diretory.
+ - `model-v1` contains a simple version with only concurrent PAR and antecedent daytime mean VPD for 10 days at 1 day intervals.
+No VWC or random effects are included yet.
+ - `model-v2` begins to explore